BurntSushi/blog/content/post/transducers.md

 1. Creating a file and wrapping it in a buffer for fast writing.
 2. Create a `SetBuilder` that writes to the file we just created.
 3. Inserts keys into the set using the `SetBuilder::insert` method.
-4. Closes and set and flushes the data structure to disk.
+4. Closes the set and flushes the data structure to disk.

 Sometimes though, we don't need or want to stream the set to a file on disk.
 Sometimes we just want to build it in memory and use it.
 That's possible too!